delameter/pytermor/docs/pages/examples/rendering.rst

-  ``compose_*`` methods do not belong to any `renderer`, so the decision of using or not using these depending on a terminal settings should be made by the developer on a higher level.
+  ``compose_*`` methods do not belong to any `renderer`, so the decision of using or not using these depending on a terminal settings should be made by the developer on a separate basis.
 The suggested implementation of conditional composite sequences would be to request current renderer setup and ensure `is_format_allowed` returns *True*, in which case it's ok to write composite sequences (as the default renderer already uses them)::

      seq = ""
-     if pt.RendererManager.get_default().is_format_allowed:
+     if pt.RendererManager.get().is_format_allowed:
        seq = pt.compose_clear_line_fill_bg(pt.cv.NAVY_BLUE)
      pt.echo(seq + 'AAAA    BBBB')